Who should have cervical screening

 Trans men and cervical screening

-If you have had a total hysterectomy to remove your cervix, you do not need cervical screening.
+If you have had a total hysterectomy to remove your cervix, you might still need to have cervical screening tests.

 If you are aged 25 to 65 and still have a cervix, you should attend cervical screening.